hoangduytranuk/blender_manual/blender_docs/manual/render/shader_nodes/textures/checker.rst

    .. warning::

-      This node can have precision issues with come vector inputs.
+      This node can have precision issues with some vector inputs.
       See the notes for the :doc:`White Noise Texture </render/shader_nodes/textures/white_noise>` for ways to mitigate this issue.